sagivStekolshik/Game-Of-Life-With-Tests/README.md

 # Game-Of-Life-With-Tests

-Simple project to learn tests with jest and a bit of canvas work
+Simple project to learn tests with jest in TDD way and a bit of canvas work